Options . Trip

 all the great fish we have the pleasure of chasing here in southwest Florida,

 there's little doubt that redfish are my favorite, hands down.
-And, winter is
+And, when the

 one of the best times of the year for these bronze beauties.
 When the water

 clears up and the tides get lower, sight fishing for these gamesters can be the